syncfusion-content/install-docs/Common/Essential-Studio/Add-On/Add-On.md

 * Navigation Package
 * Notification Package

- > Note: You need to install Syncfusion Essential Studio of the same version and Mercury QuickTestProfessional, before installing this add-on.
+ N> You need to install Syncfusion Essential Studio of the same version and Mercury QuickTestProfessional, before installing this add-on.

 ## CAB Add-on